 - ★ Be prepared.
-Study the background materials and the substance of the topics covered in the interview questions. - ★ Follow your assigned role on the interview team and make space for underrepresented voices among your teammates. - ★ Opinions expressed should be only those of the League, not of individuals. - ★ Do not overstay your welcome stick to the time allotted for the meeting. - ★ Secure the legislator's permission and specific conditions under which you may print any part of the interview in a VOTER or other newsletter.
+Review background materials related to the topics you wish to cover. - ★ Follow your assigned role on the interview team and make space for underrepresented voices among your teammates. - ★ Opinions expressed should be only those of the League, not of individuals. - ★ Do not overstay your welcome stick to the time allotted for the meeting. - ★ Secure the legislator's permission and specific conditions under which you may print any part of the interview in a VOTER or other newsletter.
 If you plan on recording the meeting, make sure you get the legislator's permission to do so.